evolvingstuff/vdw2/content/posts/iron-deficiency-is-a-cause-of-vitamin-d-deficiency.md

 *  **[Overview Iron Supplements and Vitamin D](/posts/overview-iron-supplements-and-vitamin-d)**

-* <a href="/posts/overview-liver-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Liver and vitamin D">Overview Liver and vitamin D</a> There are many Vitamin D options if the liver is not fully functioning
+* [Overview Liver and vitamin D](/posts/overview-liver-and-vitamin-d) There are many Vitamin D options if the liver is not fully functioning

-* <a href="/posts/oral-contraceptives-may-reduce-or-increase-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Oral contraceptives may reduce or increase vitamin D">Oral contraceptives may reduce or increase vitamin D</a>   **probably due to less blood/iron loss when using the pill**
+* [Oral contraceptives may reduce or increase vitamin D](/posts/oral-contraceptives-may-reduce-or-increase-vitamin-d)   **probably due to less blood/iron loss when using the pill**

 * [Vitamin D pages containing "anemia" in title](https://VitaminDWiki.com/Overview+Iron+Supplements+and+Vitamin+D#Vitamin_D_pages_containing_anemia_in_title) 15 pages as of June 2021